 The “Revolution” with a capital R seeks to destroy the influence of the Catholic Church in both the private and public spheres.
 It is from the beachhead of the Revolution—the Enlightenment and its spawn, the French Revolution—that liberalism and feminism emerged.
 As Thomas Storck writes in From Christendom to Americanism and Beyond, liberalism is the chief enemy of the Catholic Church and has made a successful assault on it.
 Liberalism is an attack on the authority of Christ who is head of the Church and to whom we owe our obedience.
 Feminism contributes to this attack by denigrating the authority of the husband who is head of the wife.

-And yet, armed as we are as Catholics with Scripture and Tradition teaching us about the role of women, we have met the onslaught of feminism as if unarmed, capitulating to it and paying only lip service to the firm anti-feminism of the pre-Vatican II popes, for example.
+And yet, armed as we are with the wisdom of the popes’ teaching about the role of women, we have met the onslaught of feminism as if unarmed, capitulating to it and paying only lip service to the anti-feminism of the pre-Vatican II popes.

 Now we are contending with the damage done by these outside influences on the Church—Protestantism, liberalism, feminism— that have infiltrated it and wreaked systematic havoc.
 Feminism, daughter of liberalism and the Enlightenment, has convinced even stalwart “traditionalists” to overlook what popes taught about women at the time feminism was planting the seeds it is reaping today.
 This is a harvest of rotten fruit: independent woman “free” to choose what her life will be, assisted with her choices at every turn by the modern liberal democratic state, uninformed by the wisdom of Tradition, unhindered and unhinged, and unshielded from a system that aims to destroy her.